New Tech Board’s First Listing Has Unusually High Price-to-Earnings Ratio

 Suzhou HYC Technology Co.
 Ltd., a manufacturer of display and touch-testing equipment, has set its IPO price at 24.26 yuan ($3.50) per share, according to its filing (link in Chinese) to the Shanghai Stock Exchange late Tuesday.
-That price values the company at 41 times its 2018 earnings after deduction of nonrecurring gains and losses — much higher than the prevailing price-to-earnings ratio of 23 times earnings on the Chinese mainland stock exchanges.
+That price values the company at 41 times its 2018 earnings after deduction of nonrecurring gains and losses — much higher than the prevailing price-to-earnings ratio of 23 on the Chinese mainland stock exchanges.

 Since early 2014, the China Securities Regulatory Commission (CSRC) has unofficially capped IPO prices through informal instructions known as “window guidance,” Caixin previously learned.
 In January that year, drugmaker Jiangsu Aosaikang Pharmaceutical Co.
 Ltd. set an IPO price that gave it a price-to-earnings ratio of 67, well above the average on the mainland stock markets at the time.
 That sparked complaints that Aosaikang’s IPO would allow the company to raise too much money too easily.

 HYC is set to raise 973 million yuan by issuing 40.1 million new shares through a listing on the new high-tech board, according to the filing.
 Huatai Innovative Investment Co.
 Ltd., a subsidiary of HYC’s sponsor Huatai United Securities Co.
 Ltd., will purchase 4.1% of the new shares for about 39.9 million yuan.